linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 The namespace for BGO vocabulary is *http://linkeddata.center/lodmap-bgo/v1#* and the suggested prefix for the BGO namespace is **bgo** .

 BGO proposes a data model for data exploration and visualization; it is NOT related to the meaning of the represented data.

 BGO contains two core classes:

-- **Domain** describes a data driven document that contains quantitative facts that share the same meaning.
+- the **Domain**, that describes a data driven document that contains quantitative facts that share the same meaning.
 There is only one Domain per ontology, a *domain* can be used to describe a Financial Report, the presence of politicians on TV or any other document that contains comparable facts.
-- **Account** an a-dimensional quantity (amount) with an optional reference value.
-An *account* can be used to describe a Financial Report fact, a politician speaking time on TV or any other versionable quantitative value.
-An Account exposes an *accountId* that mus be unique in the ontology.
+- the **Account**, that is an a-dimensional quantity (amount) with an optional reference value.
+An *account* can be used to describe a fact in a Financial Report, a politician speaking time on TV or any other versionable quantitative value.
+An Account exposes an *accountId* that must be unique in the ontology.

 ![UML diagram](doc/uml-diagram.png)

 Legenda:
-- the green boxes represent the concepts related to URL addressable  data-driven document portions.
+- the green boxes represent the concepts related to URL addressable data-driven document sections;
-- the blue boxes represent concepts related to user interactions
+- the blue boxes represent concepts related to user interactions;
-- the orange boxes represent data related concepts.
+- the orange boxes represent data related concepts;
 - the relations in bold have cardinality "exactly 1".

 All accounts in a *Domain* can be presented in a paged document (**TableView**) or as a whole in a big picture (**Overview**).

 The overview admits a named list of *partitions* .
 A **Partition** is a collection of disjoined **AccountSet**s organized with some criteria.
 A partition always contains (implicitly or explicitly) a **DefaultAccountSet** that identifies all accounts in the domain that are not explicitly defined in the  partition.
-An Partition exposes a *partitionId* that mus be unique in the ontology.
+An Partition exposes a *partitionId* that must be unique in the ontology.

 Overview also links some user interface concepts:

 - the **SearchPane** that exposes a search expression to filter the domain amounts in some way (application dependent)
 - the **TagCloud** that exposes a set of weighted tags an produce a search expression to feed the search pane (application dependent)
-- the **TrendColorScheme** that exposes a color legenda to be used to hilight some amount aspect (application dependent)
+- the **TrendColorScheme** that exposes a color map to be used to highlight some account's aspect (application dependent)

-*Accounts* can be displayed as **Tooltip** or in a **AccountView**.
-The AccountView exposes some **perspectives** that describe documentary properties to highlight specific aspects on an Account like metadata, historical trends, breakdowns, and social impacts.
+*Accounts* information can be displayed in a **Tooltip** or in a **AccountView**.
+The AccountView exposes some **perspectives** that  highlight specific aspects on an Account like metadata, historical trends, breakdowns, and social impacts.

 Besides these, BGO defines some other general concepts useful to a reasoner display numbers: